AbstractNoun/Persona-Engine-3/Post-Simulation Debrief.md

 > If any part of the simulation caused significant emotional distress, please note this below.
 Support or de-escalation signposting can be offered if needed.

 **Would you like to log your reflections now?**

+---

+## Optional Grounding Support

+Symbolic simulations can sometimes activate strong emotions, unresolved motifs, or unexpected personal reflections—especially when engaging with trauma, guilt, or recursive ethical tension.

+If you feel unsettled, distant, or unusually reflective after the simulation, consider the following grounding suggestions:

+- Reconnect with a physical space or familiar object
+- Write freely in a journal or voice notes without analysis
+- Engage your senses (movement, water, fresh air, scent)
+- Wait before revisiting the Persona Archive or Scene

+This is not therapy.
+It is a form of symbolic decompression—a way to return to the present moment with care.

+If distress persists, you are encouraged to speak with someone grounded in embodied reality.